Britain expands scale and scope of aid to Syria rebels

-LONDON Britain on Wednesday dramatically expanded the scale and scope of the aid it is giving the Syrian opposition and pledged to supply armoured vehicles and chemical weapons testing kits to anti-government rebels.
+LONDON Britain on Wednesday dramatically expanded the scale and scope of the aid it is giving the Syrian opposition and pledged to supply armored vehicles and chemical weapons testing kits to anti-government rebels.

 In his strongest comments yet on the conflict in Syria, Foreign Minister William Hague said international policy on Syria had been an "abject failure", saying the chances of an immediate solution to the two-year crisis were slim.